willkessler/jupytergraffiti/README.md

 you *will* need to run it to access the _Graffiti_ API and switch to *Create* mode).

+using the Docker container also ensures you're running a recent version of Jupyter Notebook.

 Take a look at the output of the Jupyter Server running in the container.
-It has the secret key you need to be able to surf to this Jupyter server.
+It has the secret key you need to be able to surf to the Dockerized Jupyter server.
 The output will look something like this (but note that the Jupyter Server login token will change every time you run `build_and_run.sh`):